cookpa/SynthSegContainer/README.md

 with the environment variable [MKL_DISABLE_FAST_MM](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/support-functions/memory-management/mkl-disable-fast-mm.html) but even still, with the default crops, memory use peaks at around 40 Gb.

-# Dockerfile.cpu

-This builds a CPU-only version from source, but uses pip for everything.
-This means it can install the requirements file directly from SynthSeg.
-Probably obsolete now, prefer conda.

 # Dockerfile.tfsrc